TexMcGinley/DeepLearningPractical/README.md

 python main.py /path/to/input --model alexnet
 ```

 The intermediair results are in the `outputs` folder while the final model predictions per input are in the `results` folder.
-To run the evaluation script make sure the ground truth files follow the following labeling scheme `img_001.txt, img_002.txt...`.
+To run the evaluation script make sure the ground truth files follow the following naming scheme `img_001.txt, img_002.txt...`.

 To run with evaluation